Protein Expression in Microbial Systems

-Production of recombinant proteins in microbial expression systems plays a major role in the life sciences, biotechnology, and medicine, and enables the development and production of many successful biopharmaceuticals.
+Production of recombinant proteins plays a major role in the life sciences, biotechnology, and medicine, and enables the development and production of many successful biopharmaceuticals.
+While mammalian systems are the method of choice for monoclonal antibodies requiring human-like glycosylation, microbial expression systems such as bacteria or yeast are widely used for production of peptides, or small to mid-size recombinant proteins such as antibody fragments.

 Single-cell isolation is a key step in the development of stable expression strains.
-Current workflows for single-cell isolation of bacteria and yeast are often inefficient and time-consuming.
+Current workflows for single-cell isolation of bacteria and yeast are based on agar streaking or limiting dilution and are thus often inefficient and time-consuming.